 ?>

-It produces a true value as a boolean data type because it checks for values and data types.
-That means we have a string data type that will not match with the integer value in the strict mode comparison.
+It produces a true value as a boolean data type because it checks for both values and data types.
+This means we have a string data type that will not match with the integer value in the strict mode comparison.

-Sometimes and during the development, you need to check if some variables are greater than any else.
-And that to direct the code flow to do another thing.
-Let’s see that in the next operator.
+Sometimes during development, you need to check if certain variables are greater than others.
+This is done to direct the code flow towards executing another set of instructions.
+Let’s explore that in the next operator.

 <?php